Published: March 12, 2020; Last Updated: May 11, 2020

 - COVID-19 Resources for High-Risk Populations.
 Considerations for individuals with underlying illnesses, such as cardiovascular disease and cancer.

 - COVID-19 Clinical and Technical Guidance.
 Protecting patients and health care professionals

 - Coding, Coverage and Reimbursement.
-ICD-10 codes, plan flexibility and more
+Billing and diagnosis coding, resources on what’s covered

 - Additional Important Policy Updates.
-Impact on APMs and quality measurement, new federal funding, telehealth flexibility and guidance for states
+New waiver flexibilities (including telehealth), new federal funding and resources for states

 Resources for High-Risk Populations

-- The National Comprehensive Cancer Network is also compiling coronavirus-related resources from its member institutions, such as screening tools and patient education materials.
+- The National Comprehensive Cancer Network’s COVID-19 site includes guidelines for treatment by cancer site, as well as coronavirus-related resources from its member institutions, such as screening tools and patient education materials.

 - The Community Oncology Alliance has launched a COVID-19 email list serv for all health care professionals to help prevent and treat the disease.
 The Alliance has also compiled clinician and administrator tools, patient-facing materials and other resources.